-The term “marine microbe” covers a diversity of microorganisms, including microalgae, bacteria and archaea, protozoa fungi, and viruses.
+The term “marine microbe” covers a diversity of microorganisms, including Bacteria, Archaea, Eukaryota, and viruses.
 These organisms are exceedingly small—only 1/8000th the volume of a human cell and spanning about 1/100th the diameter of a human hair.
 Up to a million of them live in just one milliliter of seawater.

 Despite being found everywhere on Earth—in your belly, dirt, the oceans—the diversity and distribution of microorganisms remain under-sampled and uncharted, especially in the deep sea.